Rautenstrauch-Joest Museum

 Nearby Attractions

-1. Cologne Cathedral (Kölner Dom): A UNESCO World Heritage site, this remarkable Gothic cathedral is an architectural marvel and a must-see for any visitor to the city.
+1. Cologne Cathedral (Kölner Dom) – A UNESCO World Heritage site, this iconic Gothic cathedral is a must-see, known for its stunning architecture and impressive twin spires.

 Insider Tips